An introduction to Galton-Watson trees and their local limits: Bienaym e-Galton-Watson trees and extinction

-\begin{lem} For a super-critical GW tree $\tau$ with offspring distribution $p$ satisfying \reff{eq:hyp-p}, we have $\P(\ce)=q$.
-Furthermore, conditionally on the extinction event, $\tau$ is distributed as a sub-critical GW tree $\tilde \tau$ with offspring distribution $\tilde p$ given by \reff{eq:tilde-p}. \end{lem}
+\begin{lmm}[BGW tree conditioned on extinction] For a super-critical BGW tree $\tau$ with offspring distribution $p$, we have $\P(\ce)=q$.
+Furthermore, if $p(0)>0$, then conditionally on the extinction event, $\tau$ is distributed as a sub-critical BGW tree $\tilde \tau$ with offspring distribution $\tilde p$ given by \reff{eq:tilde-p}. \end{lmm}